It’s in Sheffield, Actually

 Where It All Started – FAME Studios

-I leave just before 4 pm to head back south over the river again for a few miles and this time into the city of Muscle Shoals proper.
-The Swampers styled themselves as the ‘Muscle Shoals Sound’ because they developed it at my next venue, FAME Studios, under the direction of owner Rick Hall, who sadly passed away in January 2018.
+I leave just before 4 pm to head back south over the river again for a few miles, this time into the city of Muscle Shoals proper.
+The Swampers styled themselves as the ‘Muscle Shoals Sound’ because they developed it at my next venue, FAME Studios, under the direction of owner Rick Hall.
+Rick sadly passed away in January 2018.
 FAME is in the city of Muscle Shoals itself.

 There are just five of us on the tour of these historic studios.
 It’s still a working studio today so they fit tours in at the start and end of the day.
-The guide though tells us that once tours are finished they will often work through the night.
-Said guide, Spencer, seems a bit laid back but maybe he’s just stoned, as that seems to be quite popular around here.
+The guide tells us that once tours are finished they will often work through the night.
+Said guide, Spencer, seems a bit laid back but maybe he’s just stoned.
+That seems to be quite popular around here.
 He’s a good and informative guide though, talking us through the history and the hits.
 In Studio A there is the original Wurlitzer organ that Spooner Oldham used to write the riff for Aretha Franklin’s I Never Loved a Man (The Way I Love You).
-History…
+The song was recorded at FAME in Studio A. History…

 In its way, this place was as influential as Sun, Stax and Motown but I don’t think it has the high profile of those three.
 Same goes for the Muscle Shoals Sound Studio.
 So make them better known by paying both of them a visit!